serdimoa/charting/Trading-Controller.md

 ####setHost(host)
 This methods is called on initialization to pass a [[Trading Host]] to the controller.

+####configFlags()
+Implement this method to provide configuration flags object.
+The result is an object with the following keys, that can be `true`/`false`:

+* supportReversePosition

+    Broker supports reverse of a position.
+    If it is not supported by broker, Chart will have the reverse button, but it will place a reverse order.

+* supportClosePosition

+    Broker supports close of a position.
+    If it is not supported by broker, Chart will have the close button, but it will place a close order.

+* supportReducePosition

+    Broker supports changing of a position without orders.

+* supportPLUpdate

+    Broker provides PL for a position.
+If the broker calculates profit/loss by itself it should call [[plUpdate|Trading-Host#plupdatepositionid-pl]] as soon as PL is changed.
+Otherwise Chart will calculate PL as a difference between current trade and an average price of the position.

+* supportBrackets

+    Broker supports brackets (take profit and stop loss orders).

+* supportMultiposition

+    Supporting multiposition prevents creating default implementation for reverse position.

 ####supportFloatingPanel()
 Function should return `true` for Floating Trading Panel to be displayed.